constellation-app/constellation/README.md

 ### Usability over Precision

-We value sensible defaults in features so you can just use the them rather than having to fill out a form of parameters first.
+We value sensible defaults in features so you can just use them rather than having to fill out a form of parameters first.
 This means that running analytics like the “Cosine Similarity Analytic” will be accurate but if you want to tweak this then you will have to use a different method like a Jupyter Notebook.